jglee72/moniest/README.md

 **Sliding**
 >Bank Balance minus bills (Paid or Due) prior to sliding date
-> - Theoretical net value on slider date
+> - Theoretical net value up to slider date
-> - Slider will show date
+> - Slider will show set date
 > -  All balances shown if possible
-> - Income added to bank balance prior to slide date
+> - Income included in slide balance prior to slide set date

 # **REMINDERS**